December Mortgage Payments and Savings Interest Payments

 This account is only for UK resident individuals between birth and 16 years of age living in Leicestershire, Nottinghamshire, Lincolnshire, Cambridgeshire or Rutland or to customers who have been members with the Society for 5 years or more.

-Accounts can be opened with a minimum amount of £5 and the maximum that can be held in this account is £5,000 not including interest.
+Accounts can be opened with a minimum amount of £5 and the maximum that can be held in this account is £10,000 not including interest.
+The account may be opened and operated by a maximum of four account holders.

 Can I withdraw money?